blbadger/blbadger.github.io/henon-map.md

 ## The Henon map

 Maurice Henon sought to recapitulate the geometry of the Lorenz attractor in two dimensions.
-This requires stretching and folding of space

-Henon investigated the following [discrete system](https://projecteuclid.org/euclid.cmp/1103900150), which is now referred to as the Henon map:
+This requires stretching and folding of space, achieved with the following [discrete system](https://projecteuclid.org/euclid.cmp/1103900150), which is now referred to as the Henon map:

 $$x_{n+1} = 1-ax_n^2 + y_n \\
 y_{n+1} = bx_n \tag{1}$$